cyberforge1/imageForge/README.md

 ## Known Issues

-- When a user is signed in and has a limited number of images generated, only a partial background image is displayed on the User History page.
+When a user is signed in and has a limited number of images generated, only a partial background image is displayed on the User History page.

 ## Additions & Improvements

-- [] Create mobile responsive design and mobile navbar
+- [ ] Create mobile responsive design and mobile navbar
-- [] Addition of delete functionality to the User History page
+- [ ] Addition of delete functionality to the User History page
-- [] Refine the Generation Page background image
+- [ ] Refine the Generation Page background image
-- [] Improve styling on Login and Registration Pages
+- [ ] Improve styling on Login and Registration Pages
-- [] Add a download link on modals for images
+- [ ] Add a download link on modals for images
-- [] Post images to Instagram
+- [ ] Post images to Instagram

 ## Learning Highlights

-- This project started as a passion project and was my first full-stack application, helped teach me many fundamental aspects of web development including:
+- This project started as a passion project and my first full-stack application
 - Passing dynamic data into html templates
 - Creation of a complete MVC backend
 - Implementing API calls, handling the returned data and displaying it in the application